 1. Throttling and Elasticity

-You need to apply throttling on data extraction processes because of limited availability of resources on your source database.
-Since you want to migrate, you don’t want to spend more to add resources on your source system and at the same time you don’t want your data migration processes to go all guns out on source database and impact performance of your production applications/loads.
+You need to apply throttling on data extraction processes because of the limited availability of resources on your source database.
+Since you want to migrate, you don’t want to spend more to add resources on your source system and at the same time, you don’t want your data migration processes to go all guns out on source database and impact the performance of your production applications/loads.
 You can control this by limiting the parallelism of extraction processes but that’s not an optimal solution.
 Most warehouses have variable load throughout the day which means I shouldn’t be running a constant number of processes all the time.

-To optimally use the source database, you need a data migration tool to sense the load of source database and accordingly throttle data extraction processes while scaling up or down.
-In practice, we had to create scripts to throttle the extraction process as none of the tools provided such feature.
+To optimally use the source database, you need a data migration tool to sense the load of the source database and accordingly throttle data extraction processes while scaling up or down.
+In practice, we had to create scripts to throttle the extraction process as none of the tools provided such a feature.

-Data validation provides assurance that data is loaded without any consistency, truncation, formatting, or datatype issues.
+Data validation provides assurance that data is loaded without any consistency, truncation, formatting, or data type issues.
 If your source and target are different databases, then it becomes all the more important to perform data validation.
 You can’t validate thousands of tables manually.
-In our opinion it is always good to perform full data validation, however it depends upon how critical the data is.
+In our opinion it is always good to perform full data validation, however, it depends upon how critical the data is.
 We have observed the following issues with tools regarding data validation:

 While most tools provide certain features to configure and schedule data migration, it still takes a considerable amount of manual effort for configuration.
 Imagine that you have thousands of tables and for each table you need to manually setup pipeline, specify primary keys (for validation), watermark column (for CDC), load modes (based on partitions), etc. and schedule these tables at particular time or priorities.
 It would be nice if the tool can get these configurations automatically, otherwise again it is required to create custom scripts to automate these things.